josetapadas/jose-tapadas-web/content/pages/about.md

 Worked as a full stack developer on a custom C templating engine, a C transaction server, specific custom Apache modules and PostgreSQL stored procedures.

-Built a custom RoR RESTful API that used plain ruby objects.
-Some specific models also subclassed SuperModel for querying and serialisation.
-Developed full integration tests using RSpec and Capybara-Poltergeist + PhantomJS stack.
+Built a custom RoR RESTful API wrapped around the legacy C transaction server with specific (non-ActiveRecod) models (subclassed from SuperModel for querying and serialisation) to enable bulk insertion of ads by partners.
+Developed full integration tests using RSpec and Capybara-Poltergeist + PhantomJS stack on the whole E2E platform.

 I’ve also developed the second version of the [CustoJusto’s Android app](https://play.google.com/store/apps/details?id=com.schibsted.iberica.custojusto&hl=en) as well as a generic caching library for the Android app that was then integrated on multiple Schibsted Android applications.

 #### *january 2011 - september 2012: Ericsson*

 Worked as an integration engineer of OSS/BSS middleware solutions and costumer adaptations.
-The role was to basically design and develop software solutions (mostly in Java EE) to enable proprietary networknodes and systems integration. (namely: Charging System (3.0 - 5.0) \[CS], IP Multimedia Subsystem \[IMS], Multi Activation (5.0 – 6.3) \[EMA] and Multi Mediation \[MM]).
+The role was to basically design and develop software solutions (mostly in Java EE) to enable proprietary network nodes and systems integration.
+Namely services involving:

-I was placed, during projects, in the Optimus’ IS and Portugal Telecom teams as an external Ericsson resource, and worked remotely for the Charging System Unitel team.
+- Charging System
+- IP Multimedia Subsystem \[IMS],
+- Mediation and Multi Activation \[EMA],  Multi Mediation \[MM], Tibco